 Carla Hahn, Assistant Superintendent, National Park Service, summarized repair projects planned by PennDOT for several Upper Delaware bridges:

 • While the Pond Eddy Bridge is still expected to be replaced, PennDOT is about to commence repairs to the span, replacing 14 steel stringers.
 The bridge will be closed on a set daily schedule while work progresses in late February or early March.

-Page 2 of 3 - • Skinners Falls Bridge is currently closed.
+• Skinners Falls Bridge is currently closed.
 Serious maintenance work is required, to replace numerous stringers and restore the bridge so that it flexes.
 Work is expected to be completed by May 2013.

 • Narrowsburg Bridge failed a recent inspection.
 Starting in mid-March, the bridge will be reduced to one lane, with a limited weight load.
 The whole span will be opened each night.
 Once emergency work is done, however, the bridge will be kept as one lane until full repairs to the deck are undertaken, in 2014 or 2015.

 • Restoration of Kellam’s Bridge is slated for 2014.

 More rest rooms

 • Brian Stuart, representative for Lackawaxen Township, urged that more toilet facilities be identified along the Upper Delaware, noting over 300,000 people paddle or float down the river every year.
 As a river-front property owner, he is aware of the problem of river users trespassing.
 Hahn stated that the Park Service has portable facilities at several access areas and at the Roebling Bridge.
 There are also two in the Town of Highland that are not at all advertised.
 Ramie stated that they plan to update the UDC map and guide pamphlet, and would like to indicate where facilities can be found.